 Windows: SplashMoney is easy to use and has more than enough features for a college student.
-It's $20 for the desktop version, and another $5 if you want synchronization with iPhone or Android apps.
+It's $19.95 for the desktop version, and another $4.99 if you want synchronization with iPhone or Android apps.

 Mac: For Mac, Banktivity.
 It's pricey for a college student (the basic plan is $49.99 per year) and has more features than a student may use.
 A less expensive option is SplashMoney for Mac, mentioned above.
 GnuCash is free, and while it's not as elegant as Banktivity, it will do a great job at tracking spending and a budget.

 Mobile: Of course, there are some really great mobile budgeting apps with money management tools that don't involve a computer desktop or a web browser.
 Check out PocketMoney for the iPhone or Nickel Tracker or EEBA, which are listed with other Android personal finance apps.

 Budget Spending Categories

 One you choose your budgeting tool, your income and expense categories need to be defined in the software, spreadsheet, or on paper.
 Here are some categories a college student should consider:

 - College costs paid directly by parents, or money parents give to the student specifically to cover college expenses